stwalsh4118/hermes/docs/api-specs/infrastructure/infrastructure-api.md

 3. Always end with `.Msg()` to output the log
 4. Use JSON format in production for machine parsing
 5. Use pretty format in development for readability
+6. Each service should provide a `Setup*Routes()` function for route registration
+7. Keep routes co-located with handlers for better maintainability